dm5tt/LD1125H_Firmware/README.md

 ### cw_radar ✓

  - Set the DAC to a static value
- - Sample the Bang signal at 50kHz with ADC DMA
+ - Sample the Bang signal at 50kHz with ADC DMA into an A/B buffer
- - Output it to the serial port using an A/B buffer using  UART DMA TX
+ - Output it to the serial port buffer using  UART DMA TX
  - Visualize in Python (FFT)

 ![vlcsnap-2024-12-28-21h09m07s086](https://github.com/user-attachments/assets/9ca926fc-e758-4770-bf42-3fb6cb9ba38e)